 Great Gazoo: In "Beyond Good and Evil" Bishop is stuck in the crossroads of time, and followed by a maniac who poofs in and out of existence, tormenting him.
 At the end when the X-Men have defeated the villains (With Bishop's help), he's regarding them in a distance and turns into Immortus.

 Hair-Trigger Temper: Wolverine.
-Rogue has a rather short temper as well, particularly around Gambit, though Gambit himself showed aspects of this.
-Bishop is also a something of a hot-head.
+Rogue has a rather short temper as well, particularly around Gambit, though Gambit himself showed aspects of this early on.
+Bishop is also something of a hot-head.